yaya2devops/cloudblog/cl4ep2z6802gozunvdd0ugc5s.md

 ### What is an Artifact?
 Artifact is an unintended consequence of the software development process.
 It could include the project source code, dependencies, binaries, or resources, and it could be expressed in a different ways based on the technology.
 An AMI, a Docker image, or a JAR file are all examples of Artifcats.

+> In another sense, It is simply a collection of various code files of your application contained within a single portable file called an Artifact.

 **When harnessing, the common workflow is as follows:**
 - Use the **CI module** to create an artifact.